GuoGangQuan/ip/docs/README.md

 > e.g unmark <task_number> must have item <task_number>

 ## 📜 Quick Command Overview
-1. list — Display all tasks in a numbered list.</br>
+1. list — Display all tasks in a numbered list.
 Format: ```list```
-2. todo — Create a Todo task with a description.</br>
+2. todo — Create a Todo task with a description.
 Format: ```todo <description>```
-3. deadline — Create a Deadline task with a description and a /by date-time.</br>
+3. deadline — Create a Deadline task with a description and a /by date-time.
 Format: ```deadline <description> /by <yyyy-MM-dd HHmm>```
-4. event — Create an Event task with a description, /from start and /to end date-times.</br>
+4. event — Create an Event task with a description, /from start and /to end date-times.
 Format: ```event <description> /from <yyyy-MM-dd HHmm> /to <yyyy-MM-dd HHmm>```
-5. mark — Mark the specified task number as done.</br>
+5. mark — Mark the specified task number as done.
 Format: ```mark <task_number>```
-6. unmark — Mark the specified task number as not done.</br>
+6. unmark — Mark the specified task number as not done.
 Format: ```unmark <task_number>```
-7. delete — Delete the specified task number(s).</br>
+7. delete — Delete the specified task number(s).
 Format: ```delete <task_number>[,<task_number>...]```
-8. show — List tasks that fall on a given date.</br>
+8. show — List tasks that fall on a given date.
 Format: ```show <yyyy-MM-dd>```
-9. find — Search tasks whose descriptions contain a keyword or phrase.</br>
+9. find — Search tasks whose descriptions contain a keyword or phrase.
 Format: ```find <keyword or phrase>```
-10. bye — Print the farewell message and exit.</br>
+10. bye — Print the farewell message and exit.
 Format: ```bye```

 ## 📔 Detail Commands Description